When To Use Oil Based Paint Vs Latex Paint

 - Expect to spend more on items such as disposable brushes, varsol to clean the paint off, other miscellaneous sundries, since the oil paint usually ruins most of the equipment so it can’t be reused like with latex based paint.

 - When buying the paint, it may be a little harder to find.
 Look for “industrial rust preventative” or some similar name, which is the same paint.
-In Toronto and the GTA, most of the oil based paints have been fazed out for more environmentally and zero voc paints.
-Try Rotsblotts on 443 Adelaide St W, 4167030456.
-The last time we needed oil based paints, they were stocked up with it.
+In Toronto and the GTA, most of the oil based paints have been fazed out for more environmentally and zero VOC paints.
+So, keep that in mind prior to when your painting project begins.

 - Before the final coat, sand the wall to keep imperfections out of the final finish.